Campaign of the Month: January 2015

 Adept Spellfighting: Starting at 1st level, any round the rogue uses a swift or immediate-cast spell they can choose to either gain a +1 bonus to weapon damage rolls or a +2 bonus to confirm critical hits.
 These bonuses increase by 1 (or 2 for critical confirmation rolls) at 5th level and every 5 levels thereafter.

 Trapfinding: A rogue adds 1/2 her level to Perception skill checks made to locate traps and to Disable Device skill checks (minimum +1).
-A rogue can use Disable Device to disarm magic traps.
+For the purpose of determining if a Rogue can disarm a magical trap, treat the bonus gained from Trapfinding as bonus ranks in Disable Device.

 Evasion (Ex): At 2nd level and higher, a rogue can avoid even magical and unusual attacks with great agility.
 If she makes a successful Reflex saving throw against an attack that normally deals half damage on a successful save, she instead takes no damage.
 Evasion can be used only if the rogue is wearing light armor or no armor.
 A helpless rogue does not gain the benefit of evasion.